parse-community/docs/_includes/parse-server/class-level-permissions.md

 Effects:

 * Non authenticated users won't be able to do anything.
-* Authenticated users (any user with a valid sessionToken) will be able to read all the objects in that class
+* Authenticated users (any user with a valid `sessionToken`) will be able to read all the objects in that class.
 * Users belonging to the admin role, will be able to perform all operations.

-⚠️ Note that this is in no way securing your content, if you allow anyone to log in to your server, any client will still be able to query this object.
+⚠️ Note that this is in no way securing your content, if you allow anyone to login to your server, every client will still be able to query this object.

 ## Pointer Permissions